Derwin Lloyd Landis

 All four now reside with their families in the U.S, with two playing professionally in orchestras and the other two teaching private lessons.
 While the Landises did not have any children of their own, the quartet members and their wives and six children refer to them as their American parents and grandparents.
 Derwin and Erma affectionately refer to them as their Chinese family.

-The Landises both retired in 1996, and were living in Simi Valley when he died at age 79.
+The Landises both retired in 1996 and were living in Simi Valley when he died on January 3, 2010, at age 79.
 The quartet played as a prelude to and in his memorial service, which was held in the Vallejo Drive SDA Church in Glendale.
+Erma died on February 8, 2016, at age 94.

 Sources: Conversation/interview with Erma Landis, 31 March 2010; Biographical material forwarded by Ruth Jones; Pacific Union Recorder articles; Online websites and references.